 The area’s name creates curiosity in visitors and locals alike.

 The story that created the name goes like this, before the arrival of Europeans, the first peoples would send their women and children up there when the northern tribes would be on a slave raid.
-On one occasion, after the raiders had left, the men returned to the plateau to retrieve their families, only to find that they had disappeared without trace and were never seen again.
+On one occasion, after the raiders had left, the men returned to the plateau to retrieve their families, only to find that they had disappeared without a trace and were never seen again.
 There was only a red stain on the snow.
 Thereafter the area became a place of evil spirits and it was forbidden to go there.

-Now we know it as a very beautiful place full of wondrous lakes and gentle streams that wander through flower filled meadows surrounded by sub alpine forests.
+Now we know it as a very beautiful place full of wondrous lakes and gentle streams that wander through flower-filled meadows surrounded by subalpine forests.
 The mountains that frame the lakes create a background to one of the prettiest places on earth.

-Hiking on the plateau is a great experience and its suitable for hikers of all abilities, there is a long boardwalk that surrounds the paradise meadows that is wheel chair accessible and then many more trails that head out off from here.
+Hiking on the plateau is a great experience and its suitable for hikers of all abilities, there is a long boardwalk that surrounds the paradise meadows that is wheelchair accessible and then many more trails that head out off from here.

-There are many animals and birds here for the photographer and if you like whisky jack birds, then this is the spot for you.
+There are many animals and birds here for the photographer and if you like whiskey jack birds, then this is the spot for you.
 We always bring trail mix and pepperoni for them and they like it.
 There is nothing like having numerous birds sitting on you all waiting for their share.